-Upon separation of employment, compensation for accrued vacation leave and compensatory time will be included in the last paycheck or may be included in a separate check (provided that all County property i.e. laptop, keys, have been returned and all debts to the County, including from tuition reimbursement and other programs, have been satisfied).
+Upon separation of employment, compensation for accrued vacation leave and compensatory time will be included in the last paycheck or may be included in a separate check (provided that all County property i.e. laptop, keys, have been returned).
 There is no compensation for unused sick leave except upon retirement.
 An employee with ten (10) or more years of service may receive payment for one-fourth (1/4) the value of accrued, unused sick leave, not to exceed 240 hours (30 days).

-6.13 Inclement Weather, Emergencies or Events Impacting Operations Suspension of Operations
+6.13 Inclement Weather, Emergencies or Events Impacting Operations

+Suspension of Operations

 As a general practice, the County does not interrupt normal business hours or close buildings unless the health, safety and/or security of County employees are threatened.
-The County may close buildings, delay opening, suspend operations or release employees early because of situations or events such as power failure, hazardous weather conditions, acts of God etc..
-These situations may necessitate the suspension of operations, closing of buildings, delayed opening or early closing of buildings and/or ceasing all work activities.
+The County may close buildings, delay opening, suspend operations or release employees early because of an emergency such as power failure, hazardous weather conditions, acts of God, or similar situations.
+These situations may necessitate the suspension of operations, closing of buildings, delayed opening or early closing of multiple buildings and/or ceasing all work activities.